binbinher/holbertonschool-low_level_programming/hello_world/testreadme.md

 For this project, we will use the following concepts:

 Approaching a Project

 Group projects

 Pair programming -HowTo

 Flowcharts

-###
-We will code a function similar to the printf function from the stdio.h library.

 ### Requirements